|

 Bunnies Are Funny! with Bernice Bunny

-Bernice is a cute open face bunny that teaches children interactively to be good helpers by telling the story of "The Little Red Hen" with puppetry and ventriloquism.
-The show features fun Easter magic.
-Bernice concludes her show by producing a live bunny that the children will be able to pet.
-Age 3-up.
+Bernice is a cute open face bunny who teaches children interactively to be good helpers by telling the story of "The Little Red Hen" with puppetry and ventriloquism.
+The show features fun Easter magic which is still relevant to the theme of books and reading.
+Bernice concludes her show by producing a live bunny that the children will be allowed to pet.
+You will find that Bernice Bunny is a character - and has a show - which matches well with the Easter season.
+At MCP, we feel that reading and books are right for any season, all through the year.

 Learning Points